You are here: Home / Blog / League Of Legends Ranks Demystified

 If you’re in this division, then the chances are you’ve just turned level 30 and have never stepped foot in a ranked match.
 This is as low as it gets in the LoL ranks.
 Although it's technically not a rank, all level 30 accounts start off unranked, and you must finish your 10 placement matches before you receive your rank.

 It's also important to remember that new accounts are being made every single day for new players and smurfs.
 With this constant influx of new accounts being created it again makes it almost impossible to get an accurate number.
-Not to mention that at the end of every season every account gets reset back to unranked.
+Not to mention that at the end of every season all accounts get reset back to unranked.
 As you can see, when we say its impossible to tell how many players are unranked, we genuinely mean it.

 Depending on if you look at active monthly players, then the percentage is likely to be low.
 Off the top of your head, how many people do you know who play League of Legends regularly but aren’t ranked?
 Exactly…

-Although the number could still be in the tens millions, most aren’t included in any rank distribution statistics because frankly, the numbers are not important.
+Although the number could still be in the tens of millions, most aren’t included in any rank distribution statistics, because frankly, the numbers are not important.
 Instead, it’s much more important to know which division you are likely to be put in after playing your 10 placement matches.

-Bronze division is the lowest possible division in the League of Legends ranks and is reserved for only the worst players in the game.
-Within the 5 Bronze divisions, a massive 41.51% of all ranked players fall into this category, that's roughly every 8 in 20 people.
-As you can see, if you’re in Bronze then there’s really nothing to be proud of.
-If you met a random player in the street then there would be a very high chance they would be in this division.
-It's almost a flip of the coin!
+Bronze division is the second lowest possible division in the League of Legends ranks and is reserved for some pretty poor players.
+Within the 4 Bronze divisions, a massive percentage of all ranked players fall into this category, more than 1 in every 10 players out there is likely to be Bronze.
+As you can see, if you’re in Bronze, then you don't have much going for you.

 The reason most people end up in Bronze league is primarily down to the ranking system.
 If a brand new account wins all 10 of their placement matches, then there's a really high chance they'll still get put in Bronze.
 The only way to guarantee you don't get placed in it is to have an account that used to be in Gold or above.
 This is because the ranking system ranks you based on your previous rank.
 If you don't have a previous rank and have never played ranked before, then it's likely to put you in Bronze just to be safe.
 The last thing it wants to do is put you in Gold if you're going to get stomped every match.

 If you happen to be placed in Bronze league after your placement matches then good luck, there’s a very high chance that you’ll still be in that division by the end of the season.
 The worst part is when you lose a game the chances are it won’t even be your fault.
-To get out of this never-ending hell it’s easier to buy an unranked smurf account and try your placement matches again.
+To get out of this never-ending hell it’s easier to buy a League of Legends account and try your placement matches again.
+Hey it could be worse though, you could be in Iron.
+(Which despite being the stronger of the two metals, is lesser for some reason?)

 For many players in League of Legends this is the division they want to be in by the end of the ranked season.
 Gold division is the lowest division in which you will receive all of the end of season rewards.
-For season 7, any player who finished in Gold division or above received a fancy summoner icon, banner trim, loading screen border and the sought after Victorious Graves skin.
+Any player who finishes the Season in Gold division or above receives a fancy summoner icon, banner trim, loading screen border and the sought after Victorious skin.

 If you win 7 or more of your placement matches, then there’s a good chance you’ll be placed in Gold division depending on your previous seasons.
 If you have a brand-new account then even winning all 10 matches won't guarantee you a place.

-Platinum division is a respectable division in the League of Legends ranks and if you’re currently in it then you shouldn’t be embarrassed.
-With a distribution of 5.88%, only 6 in 100 people are placed in Platinum.
-Considering you'll be higher than 90%+ of the people out there, you should hold your head up high.
+Platinum division is a respectable division in the League of Legends ranks and if you’re currently in it then you should be proud - especially when you consider that you're better than 90%+ of the people out there!

 If you’ve already made it to Platinum then there’s a good chance that you can actually make it to Diamond.
 With some hard work, practice, and good luck, you can quickly climb the ranks.